-Respecting such principles and rights we will always increase this trust and, in addition, we will give people confidence that if these rights and principles are violated, the person in fringing will bear the legal consequences and his moral integrity will be strongly affected.

-takento consideration these aspects and each dime we have updated and implemented new compunication channels to streamline the access to a dialogue with people trained to solve such situations and we constantly update, adapt and try to simplify our policies and explanations in order to be understood by all.
+Respecting such principles and rights we will always increase this trust and, in addition, we will give people confidence that if these rights and principles are violated, the person infringing will bear the legal consequences and his moral integrity will be strongly affected.
+We take into consideration these aspects and each time we have updated and implemented new communication channels to streamline the access to a dialogue with people trained to solve such situations and we constantly update, adapt and try to simplify our policies and explanations in order to be understood by all.